 You’ll also receive an email from us telling you more about things like your tuition fees, college allocation, a link to our offer guide and our terms and conditions.
 You should read this email and our offer guide carefully and make sure you note down any actions you need to take and by when.

-As soon as booking is open for our February/March Post-offer Visit Days we’ll send you an email with all the information you’ll need to reserve a place.
+As soon as booking is open for our Post-offer Visit Days, which take place in Spring, we’ll send you an email with all the information you’ll need to reserve a place.
 Post-offer Visit Days are a great opportunity for you to find out more about the course you’ve applied for, about our college communities and about the beautiful city of Durham.
-If you receive your offer later, then we run Discover Durham Tours where you can visit a college and tour the University with one of our Student Ambassadors.
+If you can't make it to a Post-offer Visit Day, then we run Discover Durham Tours where you can visit a college and tour the University with one of our Student Ambassadors.
 These are subject to Covid-19 restrictions, and we may offer online alternatives instead.
 Either way, we hope to see you there!
 Once you’ve received all of your decisions from UCAS you’ll need to make your firm and insurance choices.
 Your firm choice is the place you really want to go to (and we hope that’s Durham!) and your insurance choice is your second choice.
 You’ll be given a date by UCAS to respond by, so do make sure that you reply within the deadline.